apicgg/rawg-clone/README.md

 # RAWG-CLONE

 RAWG-CLONE is a video game discovery web app that helps you find new and interesting games to play.
-With GameHub, you can search for games by platform, genre, and more.
+With RAWG-CLONE, you can search for games by platform, genre, and more.

 You can find the full course at: https://codewithmosh.com